 This course will focus on both theoretical and application concepts that assist with the day to day responsibilities of the position of superintendent.
 Concepts that will be reinforced in this course will be management skills, leadership styles, personal vision, shared vision, continuous school improvement process, employment procedures, empowering employees, and providing relevant and meaningful professional development for staff members.
-Prerequisite: principal license.
+Restricted to students with a principal license.